tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

-This directory contains the complete off-line testing infrastructure used to bring the CoronaPoker poker bot to **AAA video-game quality**: bots that play a recognisably solid game across the four difficulty levels (`EASY` → `MEDIUM` → `HARD` → `EXPERT`), distinguishable to a human at the table, validated by automated tests that require no human intervention.
+This directory contains the complete off-line testing infrastructure used to bring the CoronaPoker poker bot to **AAA video-game quality**: bots that play a recognisably solid game across the three difficulty levels (`EASY` → `MEDIUM` → `HARD`), distinguishable to a human at the table, validated by automated tests that require no human intervention.

 > **Validation status (final, 10 000 hands per matchup):** all three
-> baseline-quality matchups pass, five of six 6-max gradient matchups
+> baseline-quality matchups pass and all three 6-max gradient matchups pass
-> pass with t-statistics in the 4-10 range.
-EXPERT vs HARD lands at
-> +40 bb/100 (t=1.39) — DELTA above the +30 floor with the correct
+> with t-statistics from 5.4 to 10.9 — every adjacent difficulty pair is
+> clearly distinguishable.
+(The suite previously shipped four levels; EXPERT
+> and HARD proved statistically indistinguishable in a human-length session
+> — +30 bb/100 at t≈1.0 — so they were merged into a single top level, HARD.
-> direction, accepted as AAA-video-game quality (see § 10).
+> See § 10.)

 ---